-This is oat-free, we use Flax Farm freshly cold-milled ground linseed instead; Flax Farm cold-pressed linseed oil instead of cream or condensed milk.
-So more fibre, no saturated fat, dairy-free, gluten-free, oat-free and omega-3 instead.
+This is oat-free, we usually use Flax Farm freshly cold-milled ground linseed instead of oats or other cereal slakes and Flax Farm omega-3 rich cold-pressed linseed oil adds richness in place of the cream or condensed milk used in the original and of course it is free-from saturated fat.
 Linseed and apples are rich in soluble fibre and pectin and great for the digestion.
-It’s every bit as tasty and I far prefer it to the traditional version.
+It’s every bit as tasty as traditional Bircher muesli and for many tastoer.
 I add lemon juice because lemons are mega healthy fruit, loads of vitamin C and alkalising, we don’t tend to eat enough lemons and it stops the apples going brown.

 Easy to make

 According to Wikipedia the word “muesli” is “Müsli” in German and means “mush-up” or “puree”.
 It is as easy to make as just putting the ingredients in a bowl mixing and what you end up with is a mush but it’s as gorgeous as a light fruity gateau.
 It can even be made the night before for a luxuriously creamy muesli.